How to Claim Against Close Brothers Finance: Step-by-Step Guide

 Step 5.
 Legal or Claims Management Services

-If the ruling of the FOS doesn’t provide satisfactory on your side, you may want to seek professional help.
+If the ruling of the FOS doesn’t provide satisfaction on your side, you may want to seek professional help from a finance claims expert.
 Chances are, you weren’t able to provide a thorough overview of your case and how you were mis-sold.
 Tapping a professional can help you better argue your case, especially if you’re submitting it to a regulatory body.

 1. Legal Advice

 Car financing agreements are hefty, and there’s definitely a lot of money involved.
 This is why the legal side can be complex, too.
 Hiring a solicitor is ideal.
-Since their expertise is about financial mis-selling, they know better and they can:
+They specialise in financial mis-selling so they know better and they can:

 • Provide tailored legal advice based on your specific situation.

-• Help you navigate the legal process and represent your best interests.
+• Advise you through the legal process and represent you throughout.

-• Explore additional legal options, including taking the case to court if necessary.
+• Research other legal options, such as taking the case to court.

 2. Claims Management Companies